okta/okta.github.io/_source/_posts/2017-11-22-three-developer-tools-im-thankful-for.md

 Most developers are used to using Bash as their standard shell, but zsh provides some incredibly nice features (especially when paired with oh-my-zsh):

-Easy to install plugins A massive community Fast, incremental search Incredible customization SPEED!!#@~
+- Easy to install plugins
+- A massive community
+- Fast, incremental search
+- Incredible customization
+- SPEED!

 I have a ton of customization built into my shell, which allows me to do things like easily search for previously entered commands, quickly launch programs,